 - Public, private or charter elementary or high schools, colleges or universities.
 Only educational institutions that have a current relationship with the Dresher family are being funded.

 - The foundation will only make grants to organizations that are exempt from federal tax under section 501(c)(3) of the Internal Revenue Code and that are not classified as private foundations under section 509(a) of the Code.

 - The foundation does not assume an obligation for permanent support for any organization or activity.
 It will consider multi-year grants for applications that exceed $100,000.

 - The foundation will not consider inquiries or applications from any organization more than once every twelve months.

 - Those organizations receiving multi-year funding may not re-apply until the grant is completed.

 - The foundation will not be the sole source of external funding for any project or program.

-Meetings begin at 8:30 a.m. in White Marsh
+Meetings begin at 8:30 a.m. at the Maryland Golf and Country Club.

 - All grant recipients must sign and return a Grant Agreement, provided by the foundation.